ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 define it as a COSE Key Common Parameter (see section 7.1 of COSE) -->

 The parameter 'exp' identifies the expiration time in seconds after which the COSE\_Key is not valid anymore for secure communication in the group.
+The value of 'exp' MUST be smaller or equal to the expiration time of the access token.
+After the expiration point a new key needs to be obtained from the KDC.
 A summary of 'exp' can be found in {{table-additional-param}}.

 ~~~~~~~~~~~
 +------+-------+----------------+------------+-----------------+